HamiltonHenneberg/CS490Ingenion2023/README.md

 # Product Vision

-Our goal for this project is to lay the groundwork for the enhancement of Ingenion's Total Verification System (TVS), a specialized piece of testing equipment used by NASA's Goddard Space Flight Center to simulate, test, and verify the functionality of satellite hardware components.
-We plan to add features and functionality to this system by implementing a Xilinx MicroBlaze soft-core CPU on the Artix 7 FPGA, running FreeRTOS, an open-source real-time operating system, which will host an interactive web server, which will be able to connect to an external computer using TCP over Ethernet, which will have the capabilities of reading and displaying telemetry from the onboard AXI bus and other peripherals, as well as send various commands to the CPU.
-This system will first be implemented on the Digilent Nexys A7 development board, and then ported over to the TVS in the form of a plug-and-play package.
+Our objective for this phase of the Ingenion project is to focus on the software development for enhancing the Total Verification System (TVS), a critical testing tool used by NASA's Goddard Space Flight Center for simulating, testing, and verifying satellite hardware components.
+With the FPGA hardware already developed, our attention shifts to refining and expanding the system's software capabilities.This project will consist of the integration of FreeRTOS, an open-source real-time operating system, on the Xilinx MicroBlaze soft-core CPU implemented on the Artix 7 FPGA.
+In addition to the FreeRTOS implementation, we will develop an interactive web server hosted on the FPGA.
+The web server will facilitate connections to external computers using TCP over Ethernet, enabling the system to read and display telemetry data from peripherals including GPIO, SPI, UART, and I2C.
+I
 ![Design Diagram](https://github.com/HamiltonHenneberg/CS490Ingenion2023/assets/99364961/4e19f402-c06c-4658-8d5a-9cbf53eaa573)

 [Project Backlog](https://github.com/HamiltonHenneberg/CS490Ingenion2023/projects?query=is%3Aopen)